-This zoo is a non- profit organization that forms a part of the White River Park.
-It is the only zoo that has been qualified as a zoo, botanical garden as well as an aquarium by the Association of Zoos and Aquariums and the American Alliance of Museums jointly.
+Indianapolis zoo is a non profit organization located in White River State Park.
+It 64-acre Indy zoo that has been qualified as a zoo, botanical garden as well as an aquarium by the Association of Zoos and Aquariums and the American Alliance of Museums jointly.

 The writings of a newspaper columnist named Lowell B. Nussbaum in 1944 for the need of a comprehensive zoo inspired the people of the city to unite for a decision and this is how the zoo was established and opened in 1964 on 30th East Street.
 It was later in 1988 that it was shifted to the present location.

 The theme of the zoo is based on Biomes (places on Earth with similar climate, surroundings and animal life).
-The main animal biomes here are-
+The main animal Indy zoo biomes here are-

 - Check the temperature and weather forecast the day you visit.

 - Apply sunscreen and carry hats and sunglasses for sure.